jorgerocha10/jorgerocha10.github.io/_posts/2025-7-24-What-is-text-to-SQL.md

 - **Core**: Executes the SQL against the connected data source
 - **Metastore**: Stores schema and semantic models for reuse

-This is the engine room—quietly powering the results behind the scenes.
+This is the engine room — quietly powering the results behind the scenes.

 ---